jurek2006/angular-contract-hours/README.md

 The most important thing, at the moment, is to provide working PDF generating for mobile browsers.
 After resolving this issue and other known minor problems I would like to improve the application with:

 - fetching non-working days (such as holidays) from some API
-- option to generate random working schedule (i.e. user wants to schedule 40 hours in given month, defines constrains as default/minimum/maximum amount of hour per each day)
+- option to generate random working schedule (i.e. user wants to schedule 40 hours in given month, define constrains as default/minimum/maximum amount of hour per each day)
 - other features asked by users